JustinMShea/wooldridge/README.md

 Economics students new to both econometrics and **R** may find the introduction to both challenging.
 However, if their text is **"Introductory Econometrics: A Modern Approach, 6e"** by Jeffrey M. Wooldridge, they are in luck!

 The `wooldridge` data package aims to lighten the task by easily loading any data set from the text.
-The package contains full documentation for every data set and all data have been compressed to a fraction original size.
+The package contains full documentation for every data set and all data have been compressed to a fraction of their original size.
 Just install the package, load it, and call the data you wish to work with.

-_**But wait...there's more!**_ A vignette, [Introductory Econometrics Examples](https://justinmshea.github.io/wooldridge/articles/Introductory-Econometrics-Examples.html):sparkles: illustrates solutions to examples from each chapter of the text, offering a relevant introduction to econometric modelling with **R**.
+_**But wait...there's more!**_ A vignette, [Introductory Econometrics Examples](https://justinmshea.github.io/wooldridge/articles/Introductory-Econometrics-Examples.html):sparkles:, illustrates solutions to examples from each chapter of the text, offering a relevant introduction to econometric modelling with **R**.
 The vignette also includes an Appendix of helpful resources, such as *Using R for Introductory Econometrics* by Florian Hess.

 While the original course companion site provides publicly available data sets for Eviews, Excel, and Stata commercial software, this package is the **official R open source option**.
-Using **R** while building a foundation in econometric modeling introduces one to software capable of scaling with the demands of modern statistical computing.
-And once you get the hang of it, doing econometrics with **R** is very satisfying.
+Using **R** while building a foundation in econometric modeling, not only saves learners a few units of currency, but also introduces them to software capable of scaling with the demands of modern statistical computing.

-**Note:** All data sets are from the 6th edition (Wooldridge 2016, `ISBN-13: 978-1-305-27010-7`), which is backwards compatible with all other editions.
+**Note:** All data sets are from the 6th edition (Wooldridge 2016, `ISBN-13: 978-1-305-27010-7`), which is compatible with all other editions.

 ## Installation